 - 2 cups milk (can use almond milk or soya milk)

-- 2 or 2 ½ tablespoons custard powder or corn starch or arrowroot powder
+- 2 or 2 ½ tablespoons custard powder (or cornstarch or arrowroot powder)

-- 2 to 3 tablespoons sugar organic
+- 2 to 3 tablespoons sugar or any other sweetener

 Fruits of your choice (about 2 cups, use as desired)

 - ½ pomegranate or as needed

 - Rinse the fruits thoroughly and chill them in the fridge.